virgili0/Virgilio/Career Paths/Machine Learning Engineer Career Path/README.md

 In this section we'll follow a track that will take us from zero knowledge about neural networks to fully understanding them, thanks to the Stanford University Deep Learning course and some tutorials I've searched over the internet.
 Some of them come from Google, others from Stanford or Cambridge universities, and you will learn to leverage neural networks (ANN, CNN, RNN) for several kinds of ML tasks.
 These are [some use cases](https://www.digitaldoughnut.com/articles/2017/march/top-5-use-cases-of-tensorflow) of using TensorFlow for ML tasks.

-The theory and the applications of the Neural Networks is not too easy to get at a first look.
-Because of that, you'll need to pass again through tutorials and videos, to ensure a fully comprehension of the coming topics.
-Because of that, I spent a decent amount of time trying to understand (reading paths like this, articles, official forums, related subreddits) which was **the most effective way** to deeply learn the concepts, formulas, tradeoffs...
+It is not easy to understand the theory and application of Neural Networks at first glance.
+You will need to go through tutorials repeatedly to fully comprehend the topic.
+I have spent a decent amount of time trying to understand them.
+Reading articles, official forums, learning paths (like this) and related subreddits was **the most effective way** to deeply learn the concepts, formulae, tradeoffs...
 I came up with this approach, but you can tweak it as you prefer, because every brain is different.

 > After taking the TensorFlow section, apply this